 Chapter 4.
 Wetsuit CARE

-A wetsuit is a piece of performance clothing that needs proper care in order to maint is quality.
+A wetsuit is a piece of performance clothing that needs proper care to maint is quality.
 Body oils, salt water, surfboard wax, and many more factors all soaked together in a waterproof material – does not sound very self-cleansing.
 Take a look at the recommendations below:

 After the surf